cbrentharris/restli-cli/README.md

 restli --scaffold my_project --namespace com.example
 ```

-Will generate a new restli project layout under the directory named `my_project` with the layout below.
+Will scaffold a new restli project layout under the directory named `my_project` with the layout below:

 ```
 └── my_project